 Thank you to Nepal Tourism and PATA for hosting me at Himalaya Travel Mart and ITBMC, and for Turkish Airlines as an official airline partner.

-These are some surprising things to see in Nepal.
-Do you have others to recommend?
+Can you suggest other surprising things to see in Nepal?
 Leave a comment below.

 Please see also these articles written by my Nepal trekking friends: